DistributedProofreaders/dproofreaders/SETUP/UPGRADE.md

 ## Disable the site and cron jobs
-Generally, it's important that when doing an upgrade _nothing else is changing your database_.
+Generally, it's important that when doing an upgrade _nothing else is changing your database_ (specifically, the one whose name is bound to `_DB_NAME` in your `configuration.sh`).
 To that end, it's best done offline during a maintenance window.

 You can disable the site by putting it into maintenance mode.
 Set the following two variables in `pinc/site_vars.php`:
 * `$maintenance = true;`
 * `$maintenance_message = '';` (optional; will be shown to the user if set)

-This will result in all site pages showing a maintenance message and all API calls will receive a server error message.
+This will result in all site pages showing a maintenance message to regular users, a notice to site admins, and all API calls will receive a server error message.

 Disable automated cron jobs by commenting them out in the crontab.